Israel Study Abroad Program in Jerusalem

-Dynamics of the Middle East: Politics and Society (D.O.M.E.) is one of the newest programs at Hebrew University, Rothberg International School (RIS) is focused on Middle East politics and society.
+Dynamics of the Middle East: Politics and Society (D.O.M.E.) is one of the newest programs at RIS.
 The program will draw from the renowned faculty of the Hebrew University in the areas of history, religious studies, sociology, political science, international relations, Middle East studies and Arabic language.